Alan Scott: Return

 For a time, the Starheart became part of Scott's body and he adopts the name Sentinel, becoming a founding member of a new JSA.
 Thanks to the rejuvenative properties of the Starheart, Scott's physical body is again temporarily revitalized so that he resembles a man in his 30s or early 40s.
 This drives his wife Molly, who has not been affected, to sell her soul to the demon Neron in exchange for youth.
 Alan enters the demonic realm, with help from entities such as the Phantom Stranger and Zatanna, and, with Kyle Rayner's aid, manages to win Molly's soul back, reuniting Molly's essence with her soulless being.

 He has since been physically altered again so that he more closely resembles his true chronological age.
 He returns to using the name "Green Lantern" during the JSA's battle with Mordru.
 He continues to fight crime in his original costumed identity, rebuilding a ring and serving as an elder statesman to the Justice Society of America and to the superhero community in general.

 In Green Lantern: Rebirth, Alan and his daughter Jade, assist the surviving members of the Green Lantern Corps, Hal Jordan, who had been possessed by the ancient fear entity Parallax, John Stewart, Guy Gardner, Kyle Rayner, and Kilowog, in defeating the Parallax-possessed Ganthet.
-Alan is increasingly physically weakened due to Parallax's failed attempts to control him as it did with Jordan, Stewart, Gardner, and Kilowog, so it decides to kill him instead.
-However, Jordan, with the aid of The Spectre, breaks free from Parallax' influence, and saves Alan from the fear entity.
+Alan is increasingly physically weakened due to Parallax's failed attempts to mind control him as it did with Jordan, Stewart, Gardner, and Kilowog, so it decides to kill him instead.
+However, Jordan, with the aid of The Spectre, breaks free from Parallax's influence, and saves Alan from the fear entity.